ergo-services/ergo/README.md

 it means Ergo Framework provides around **25.000 sync requests per second** via localhost for simple data and around 4Gbit/sec for 1MB messages

-#### Parallel GenServer.Call using 120 pairs of processes running on a single and two nodes
+#### Parallel Process.Call using 120 pairs of processes running on a single and two nodes

 ```
 ❯❯❯❯ go test -bench=NodeParallel -run=XXX -benchtime=10s